lax1dude/eaglercraft-motd/README.md

 - `string` A string to send as `"data"` in the response

 Optionally, you can define:
-- `file` A path to an adittional binary file (relative to your EaglercraftBungee folder) to send as a binary WebSocket packet after sending the first JSON response containing the `"data"` from the required `json`, `txt`, or `string` value.
+- `file` A path to an additional binary file (relative to your EaglercraftBungee folder) to send as a binary WebSocket packet after sending the first JSON response containing the `"data"` from the required `json`, `txt`, or `string` value.
 This file is also reloaded automatically

 **Use** `motd-reload` **to reload queries.json**